RootLeo00/rfdia-lectures/doc/1ab-answers/Deep Learning Practical Work 1-ab.md

 ## 1.1 Supervised dataset

 ### 1. What are the train, val and test sets used for?
+Neural networks (given by pre-specified model) are usually trained with a specific task in mind.
+To do this, one goes through several stages - the main ones being training, validation and testing.
-When we would like to use a model for a specific task, we usually go through several stages.
-The main ones are training, which is the time when you want your model to learn the task; validation, which is used to validate your training (for example, to understand if it is overfitting) or to select the best model with the best hyper-parameters; and finally, testing your model by asking it to perform the intended task.
-It is important that each step has its own portion of the data that is not the same as the data used in other steps.
-For example, if you test your model with the same data used in training, you would probably get good results, but it would be akin to cheating.
-The same applies to using the validation set as the test set.
+Training = the time when you want your model to learn the task at hand given a set of representative traning examples; validation = is used to validate your training (for example, to understand if it is overfitting) or for model selection (to select the best hyper-parameters) or to check for unexpected behaviour on unseen data; and finally, testing your model = asking it to perform the intended task on new data to evalute its performance (e.g. for comparison with previous work, SOTA, ...).

+It is important that each step has its own separete 'dataset' (= proportion of the data that is not the same as the data used during the other steps).
+For example, if we want to test our model with the same data used in training, you would probably get good results, but we would in a sense 'cheat' in evaluating our trained model.
+The same applies to the validation set as well as the test set.

 In the end:
 ➤ Training set: used to train a given/chosen model on this data.
-➤ Validation set: used for model selection (assists in fine-tuning the model).
-The test set should remain untouched to avoid falsifying the generalization error.
+➤ Validation set: used for model selection (or fine-tuning hyper-parameters).
+Not to be confused with the test set.
-➤ Test set: used for the final model evaluation.
-This data should be kept separate from the training process.
+➤ Test set: used in the final step for the model evaluation.
+This data should be kept away from the model during the traning and valudation passes.
 During the final evaluation, the model encounters this data for the first time.
+We want to get a good estimate for the generalization error by using 'new' data during this stage.

 ### 2. What is the influence of the number of examples N ?
 Typically, the greater the number of available examples, the better the results you can achieve.
 If one trains a complex model with too little data, the model parameters will overly adapt to the limited training examples, potentially leading to overfitting ( ⇒ see bias-variance trade-off for more information on overfitting and model choice).
 Usually, there's no downside to training a model with too much data, except that it would be much more time-consuming.